 The Receiver Indicator Light will flash until the Collar Receiver is turned off.
 The flashing light indicates the Collar Receiver is ready to receive a radio signal from the Remote Transmitter.

 TO TURN THE COLLAR RECEIVER OFF

-1. Momentarily press and hold the On/Off Button until the Receiver Indicator Light comes on solid and the Collar Receiver beeps 2 times.
+- Press and hold the On/Off Button until the Receiver Indicator Light comes on and the Collar Receiver beeps 2 times. - 2.
+Release the On/Off Button.